adoostparast/CellR/README.md

 # Arguments
 The general format for calling CellR is: Output<-Deconvolution(RNA-seq, scRNA-seq, GTEx, Minimum-cells, Minimum genes, Dimension, Alpha)

-CellR receives seven input arguments as follows:
+CellR arguments are explined in detail as follows:
 * **Reference scRNA-seq data**
 Reference scRNA-seq data is a tab delimited text file whose rows represent the unique gene names and each column represents a cell.
 Note that the upper left most element of the file should be empty.
 CellR receives scRNA-seq file as a non-normalized raw counts matrix.